Academic tenure in North America: 19th century

 In the 19th century, university professors largely served at the pleasure of the board of trustees of the university.
 Sometimes, major donors could successfully remove professors or prohibit the hiring of certain individuals; nonetheless, a de facto tenure system existed.
 Usually professors were only fired for interfering with the religious principles of a college, and most boards were reluctant to discipline professors.
 The courts rarely intervened in dismissals.

 In one debate of the Cornell University Board of Trustees in the 1870s, a businessman trustee argued against the prevailing system of de facto tenure, but lost the argument.
 Despite the power retained in the board, academic freedom prevailed.
-Another example is the 1894 case of Richard T. Ely, a University of Wisconsin–Madison professor who advocated labor strikes and labor law reform.
+Another example is the 1894 case of Richard T. Ely, a University of Wisconsin–Madison professor who advocated for labor strikes and labor law reform.
 Though the Wisconsin legislature and business interests pressed for his dismissal, the board of trustees of the university passed a resolution committing itself to academic freedom, and to retaining him (without tenure):

 In all lines of academic investigation it is of the utmost importance that the investigator should be absolutely free to follow the indications of truth wherever they may lead.
 Whatever may be the limitations which trammel inquiry elsewhere we believe the great state University of Wisconsin should ever encourage that continual and fearless sifting and winnowing by which alone the truth can be found.

 From 1900 to 1940

-In 1900, the presidents of Harvard University, Columbia University, and the University of Chicago each made clear that no donor could any longer dictate faculty decisions; such a donor's contribution would be unwelcome.
-The notorious case of the dismissal of G. B. Halsted by the University of Texas in 1903 after nineteen years of service may have accelerated the adoption of the tenure concept.
+In 1901, the president of the University of Chicago, Wiillam Rainey Harper asserted that no donor had the right to interfere with the teaching or appointment of faculty.
+Likewise, Charles Eliot at Harvard University, and Nicholas Murray Butler at Columbia University expressed similar sentiments.

 In 1915, this was followed by the American Association of University Professors' declaration of principles—the traditional justification for academic freedom and tenure.

 The AAUP's declaration of principles recommended that: